francisojeah/deep-verify-project/web-apps/deep-verify-model-microservice/README.md

 ## 🙏 Acknowledgements

-Special thanks to all the contributors who made this project possible.
+Special thanks to all contributors and supporters who made this project possible, including the development team and advisors.